joshpoll/joshpoll.github.io/_posts/2023-03-11-external-reprs-llms.md

 "tape" **(the analogue of paper)** running through it, and divided into sections (called "squares") each capable of bearing a "symbol".
 > ... -->

+This is the key takeaway: Humans are not Turing Machines.
+Humans paired with pencil and paper are.
+{: .notice--primary}

+Here's what Turing has to say about his original formalism [[Turing 1936]](https://www.cs.virginia.edu/~robins/Turing_Paper_1936.pdf).
+He is attempting to formalize the process by which human computers calculate numbers.

+## Tape = Paper

 > Computing is normally done by writing certain symbols on paper.
 We may suppose this paper is divided into squares like a child's arithmetic book.
 In elementary arithmetic the two-dimensional character of the paper is